-Foot mobilisation therapy and foot manipulation is a hands on treatment of the foot and ankle.
-The treatment is aimed at restoring your foot and ankles’ natural movement and flexibility.
+Foot mobilisation therapy and foot manipulation are hands on treatments of the foot and ankle.
+Treatment is aimed at restoring your foot and ankles’ natural movement and flexibility.
 The treatment varies between gentle movements with some more firm mobilisation applications.
-There may be some tenderness, but we work below what is deemed painful.
-Sometimes you will experience instant change, and other times it takes a little longer to appreciate the subtle changes over time.
-More permanent change happens over time with several treatments.
+Sometimes you will experience instant change, and other times it takes a little longer to appreciate changes over time.
+More commonly you will need a few treatments to get the full benefit.
 The number of treatments depends on the nature of your foot and ankle problem.
 You may be given specific exercises to improve your strength and flexibility.

 The gentle mobilisations aim to restore your foot and ankle range of motion, allowing improved function with a reduced pain.